 A cursory glance at Stargrave can give the wrong impression.
 A customisable gang of spacefarers, character progression across a persistent campaign, a panoply of quasi-mystical tech-powers, and an expansive, interpretable sci-fi universe, spanning dense swamps, and the pitch-black gangways of derelict warships: Stargrave looks to have all the makings of a riveting tabletop RPG.
 One in which combat takes pride of place, but is ingrained within a wider fictional world, and is given meaning by player decision-making.

-And that’s not wrong.
-But it’s often not how Stargrave presents itself.
+But that’s not how Stargrave presents itself.
 Despite its more colourful elements, Stargrave is very much a tactical miniatures skirmisher in body and soul, sitting snugly in the realm of wargames, but peppering its streamlined combat with avenues of lucid RPG exploration.
 It’s just a shame, then, that it doesn’t explore those promising directions further, to build upon its predictably brilliant core systems.

 For those that have played Stargrave’s predecessor, Frostgrave, the game will feel immediately familiar.
 Assemble a crew of ten intrepid adventurers, embark upon loot-snatching sorties in competitive two-player battles, and play through a series of interlinked scenarios across a persistent campaign – all the while levelling up your crew, and recruiting replacements for those who meet the nasty end of a carbine.